-When you run your own small businesses it can be tempting to do everything yourself, including social media.
-But your employees will already be using many social media sites and could be well-placed to help manage your online business networking.
+When you run your own small business, it can be tempting to do everything yourself - including social networking.
+But your employees will already be using social media sites, and could be well-placed to help.
 Kate Horstead finds out how to get staff using social media to your benefit

 Assess staff social media skills

 Start by finding out what existing social media skills your staff have.
-“Employees may already have a useful network of contacts and be familiar with particular sites,” points out Andrew Rayner, co-founder of internet marketing agency, e-mphasis.
+“Employees may already have a useful network of contacts and be familiar with particular sites,” points out internet marketing expert Andrew Rayner.
 “However, allowing them to mix their personal and business profiles inappropriately could be damaging to your brand.